Mixing cocaine and Zoloft, known by its generic name as sertraline, can result in serious, life-threatening complications.

-Cocaine causes a “rush” of serotonin.
-Zoloft is a selective serotonin reuptake inhibitor (SSRI), and as the name suggests, this means they prevent the reuptake of serotonin in the brain.
+Cocaine, like many illicit drugs, can cause an increase of serotonin.
+Zoloft is a selective serotonin reuptake inhibitor (SSRI), and as the name suggests, this means it prevents the reuptake of serotonin in the brain.

-Mixing these causes a massive flux of serotonin.
-Creating dangerous levels of serotonin can have major negative impacts on the body and brain.
+Mixing these two drugs causes a massive influx of serotonin, creating dangerous levels of serotonin in the brain.

 What Are The Risks Of Mixing Cocaine And Zoloft?